Dr Jo Setchell

 (email at firstname.lastname@example.org)

 Thanks for visiting my website.
-I received my PhD in Zoology from the University of Cambridge.
-Before joining the Anthropology department in 2007 I did post-doctoral research at the Centre for Research in Evolutionary Anthropology at Roehampton University and in the Department of Biological Anthropology at the University of Cambridge.
+I received a PhD in Zoology from the University of Cambridge.
+Before joining Durham Anthropology in 2007 I did post-doctoral research at the Centre for Research in Evolutionary Anthropology at Roehampton University and in the Department of Biological Anthropology at the University of Cambridge.

-I began my university teaching career with a temporary lectureship at UCL (Anthropology) before moving to Durham, where I teach biological and evolutionary anthropology at undergraduate and postgraduate levels.
+I began my university teaching career with a temporary lectureship at UCL (Anthropology).
+At Durham I teach biological and evolutionary anthropology at undergraduate and postgraduate levels.
 I obtained my Post-Graduate Certificate in Teaching and Learning in 2008.

 Editor-in-Chief of the International Journal of Primatology